 5 to 9 eligible employees

-The VRSP is also available for self-employed workers.
+- The VRSP is also available to the self-employed.

 RVER - Tout le monde a droit à une meilleure retraite